-The plan will offer COBRA coverage only after the Group receives timely notice that a qualifying event has occurred.
+The plan will offer COBRA coverage only after the Association Employer receives timely notice that a qualifying event has occurred.

-The subscriber or affected dependent must notify the Group in the event of a divorce, legal separation, child's loss of eligibility as a dependent, or any second qualifying event which occurs within the 18-month period as described in Qualifying Events And Lengths Of Coverage.
-The subscriber or affected dependent must also notify the Group if the Social Security Administration determines that the subscriber or dependent was disabled on any of the first 60 days of COBRA coverage.
-You also have the right to appoint someone to give the Group this notice for you.
+The subscriber or affected dependent must notify the Association Employer in the event of a divorce, legal separation, child's loss of eligibility as a dependent, or any second qualifying event which occurs within the 18-month period as described in the Qualifying Events And Lengths Of Coverage section.
+The subscriber or affected dependent must also notify the Association Employer if the Social Security Administration determines that the subscriber or dependent was disabled on any of the first 60 days of COBRA coverage.
+You also have the right to appoint someone to give the Association Employer this notice for you.

 If the required notice is not given or is late, the qualified member loses the right to COBRA coverage.
-Except as described below for disability notices, the subscriber or affected dependent has 60 days in which to give notice to the Group.
+Except as described below for disability notices, the subscriber or affected dependent has 60 days in which to give notice to the Association Employer.
 The notice period starts on the date shown below.

-- For determinations of disability, the notice period starts on the later of: 1) the date of the subscriber's termination or reduction in hours; 2) the date qualified member would lose coverage as the result of one of these events; or 3) date of the disability determination.
-Please note: Determinations that a qualified member is disabled must be given to the Group before the 18-month continuation period ends.
+• For determinations of disability, the notice period starts on the later of: 1) the date of the subscriber's termination or reduction in hours; 2) the date qualified member would lose coverage as the result of one of these events; or 3) date of the disability determination.
+Please note: Determinations that a qualified member is disabled must be given to the Association Employer before the 18-month continuation period ends.
 This means that the subscriber or qualified member might not have the full 60 days in which to give the notice.
-Please include a copy of the determination with your notice to the Group. - Note: The subscriber or affected dependent must also notify the Group if a qualified member is deemed by the Social Security Administration to no longer be disabled.
-See When COBRA Coverage Ends for details. - For the other events above, the 60-day notice period starts on the later of: 1) the date of the qualifying event, or 2) the date the qualified member would lose coverage as a result of the event.
+Please include a copy of the determination with your notice to the Group.

+Note: The subscriber or affected dependent must also notify the Group if a qualified member is deemed by the Social Security Administration to no longer be disabled.
+See When COBRA Coverage Ends for details.

+• For the other events above, the 60-day notice period starts on the later of: 1) the date of the qualifying event, or 2) the date the qualified member would lose coverage as a result of the event.

-Important note: The Group must tell you where to direct your notice and any other procedures that you must follow.
-If the Group informs you of its notice procedures after the notice period start date above for your qualifying event, the notice period will not start until the date you're informed by the Group.
+Important note: The Association Employer must tell you where to direct your notice and any other procedures that you must follow.
+If the Association Employer informs you of its notice procedures after the notice period start date above for your qualifying event, the notice period will not start until the date you're informed by the Association Employer.

-The Group must notify qualified members of their rights under COBRA.
-If the Group has named a third party as its plan administrator, the plan administrator is responsible to notify members on behalf of the group.
+The Association Employer must notify qualified members of their rights under COBRA.
+If the Group or Association Employer has named a third party as its plan administrator, the plan administrator is responsible to notify members on behalf of the group.
 In such cases, the Group has 30 days in which to notify its plan administrator of a subscriber's termination of employment, reduction in hours, death or Medicare entitlement.
-The plan administrator then has 14 days after it receives notice of a qualifying event from the Group (or from a qualified member as stated above) in which to notify qualified members of their COBRA rights.
+The plan administrator then has 14 days after it receives notice of a qualifying event from the Association Employer (or from a qualified member as stated above) in which to notify qualified members of their COBRA rights.

-If the Group itself is the plan administrator, it has more than 14 days in which to give notice for certain qualifying events.
-The Group must furnish the notice required because of a subscriber's termination of employment, reduction in hours, death or Medicare entitlement no later than 44 days after the later of 1) the date of the qualifying event, or 2) the date coverage would end in the absence of COBRA.
+If the Association Employer itself is the plan administrator, it has more than 14 days in which to give notice for certain qualifying events.
+The Association Employer must furnish the notice required because of a subscriber's termination of employment, reduction in hours, death or Medicare entitlement no later than 44 days after the later of 1) the date of the qualifying event, or 2) the date coverage would end in the absence of COBRA.
 For all other qualifying events, the 14-day notice time limit applies.